 Baten Kaitos, Zeta Ceti (ζ Cet), is a double star located in the constellation Cetus.
-It marks the belly of Cetus, the mythical sea monster killed by Perseus.
+It marks the belly of Cetus, the mythical sea monster associated with the myth of Perseus.
 With an apparent magnitude of 3.742, it is usually the eighth brightest star in Cetus (when it is not outshone by the variable Mira).
 It lies at an approximate distance of 235 light years from Earth.

 Zeta Ceti is a binary star system consisting of an orange giant star of the spectral type K0 III Ba0.1 (some sources give the spectral class K0.5 III) and a companion that cannot be resolved in telescopes.
 The suffix “Ba0.1” indicates that the primary component is a weak barium star.
 Barium stars are not uncommon in binary systems.
 The overabundance of barium is believed to be the result of mass transfer that occurred when the giant star was still on the main sequence and the secondary component was a carbon star on the asymptotic giant branch (AGB).